matthewlarkin/bare.sh/README.md

 # bare.sh

-`bare.sh` is a collection of bare bones shell scripts for simplifying various tasks such as API calls (*OpenAI, Stripe, Postmark, etc*), video and audio processing, and much more.
+`bare.sh` is a collection of bare bones bash scripts for streamlining commans tasks such as:

+- API calls (*OpenAI, Stripe, Postmark, etc*)
+- video and audio processing (via ffmpeg)
+- document management (via nb)
+- and much more!

 The goal is to provide a simple and easy to use interface for developers to quickly get started with the 80% of use case they'll actually use and avoid the bloat of larger libraries.

 Simplified API interfaces.
 Minimalist JSON responses.
 Few dependencies.
 Unreasonably easy.